CISPA-SysSec/binary-tsan/README.md

 ## Compile and Run

+For dependencies, apart from the ones required by zipr, this framework also uses protobuf.

 To compile the thread sanitizer, you must have a fully compiled instance of zipr on your computer.
 It can currently be found here: https://git.zephyr-software.com/opensrc/zipr.